 Word about Bridge of Hope’s successful model spread and the phone started ringing.
 After discerning God’s leading, the board of directors developed an affiliate program and in February 2000 the first affiliate was incorporated, serving Bucks and Montgomery counties in Pennsylvania.

 God continued to lead and the phone kept ringing with inquiries from across the country.
 In April 2002, Bridge of Hope National was founded and a separate board of directors established to provide leadership for the new affiliate program.
 The organization’s mission is to call and equip Christians to exemplify Christ’s love by creating local Bridge of Hope affiliates and sites that engage churches in this life-changing mentoring ministry with homeless and at-risk women and children.

-Today there are 16 Bridge of Hope affiliates and sites in 8 states.
+Today there are 20 Bridge of Hope locations in 12 states.
 Bridge of Hope National has received requests for information from people throughout the U.S. and in a number of Canadian provinces.
 We also hear every week from single mothers who are homeless or facing eviction in communities across the country.